Skip to content

 Useful attributes on every ApiException: status (int), reason (str), body (raw bytes), headers (dict).

 The generated client uses urllib3 under the hood.
-To override the default timeout or connection settings, build a Configuration directly and skip Client:
+To override the default timeout or connection settings, build a Configuration directly and access the generated API:

 python